build-on-aws/content/posts/levelling-up-your-releases-a-deep-dive-into-blue-green-deployments/index.md

 Ultimately, the approach simplifies operations and overall deployment risks is reduced through automation.

-## Key considerations for blue/green deployments
+## Key Considerations for Blue/Green Deployments

 The first consideration for implementing blue/green deployments is aligning your organisation on its benefits.
 Driving changes require planning, prioritisation and investment, and may impact a broad stakeholder group including product and business teams.
 It is important that benefits for each set of stakeholders are articulated.
 For example, for the engineering team, this may lead to greater satisfaction through greater confidence around deployments.
 For the product team, it may mean improved cycle time and a new approach on how to engage with new releases.